41st Siege Battery, Royal Garrison Artillery: Somme

 Reserve Army now took over this sector of the front, and X Corps continued attacking south of the Ancre, including the fighting round Ovillers, supported by 41st Siege Bty.
 On 14 July a party unloading ammunition at RX's position were caught by a single German 'Five-Nine' shell: one officer and 12 Other Ranks (ORs) of the battery were killed or died of wounds and another seven ORs wounded, as well as casualties among the Army Service Corps and an infantry working party.
-Another unlucky shell on 17 July caught RX's billet at lunch time, resulting in another man dead and 15 wounded.Becke, Pt 4, pp. 111–120.
+Another unlucky shell on 17 July caught RX's billet at lunch time, resulting in another man dead and 15 wounded.

 41st Siege Bty resumed bombarding Pozières on 22 July before the infantry attacked next day (the Battle of Pozières Ridge).
 II Corps took over the sector on 27 July, and continued the fighting for Pozières Ridge.
 The British CB work around Courcelette had been particularly effective, which assisted I ANZAC Corps' attacks on Pozières village.
 On 31 July RX moved up to join LX, and through early August the battery continued firing on trenches around Thiepval Chateau, and Mucky Farm as 48th (South Midland) and 4th Australian Divisions slowly worked their way forward.
 II Corps attacked up the Ancre towards Thiepval once more on 3 September, but failed to progress, and then cooperated in the battle of Flers–Courcelette (15 September).
 After a four-day pause, 41st Siege Bty registered new targets with the help of a Kite balloon and then began pounding Bulgar Trench, the Zollern Redoubt and Stuff Redoubt in preparation for the Thiepval Ridge beginning on 26 September.
-Mucky Farm was finally captured by 11th (Northern) Division and Zollern Trench by 18th (Eastern) Division on the first day, and Stuff Trench and Thiepval village next day.Farndale, pp. 150–4.25th Bde War Diary September–October 1916, TNA file WO 95/303/3.
+Mucky Farm was finally captured by 11th (Northern) Division and Zollern Trench by 18th (Eastern) Division on the first day, and Stuff Trench and Thiepval village next day.